 26.1% and 7.9% respondents reported self-harm thoughts and behaviours, respectively, at least once over the study period.
 More adverse experiences were more strongly related to outcomes than worries.
-Amongst all age groups, the largest specific adversity contributing to increases in both self-harm thoughts (odds ratio (OR) range = 3.37 to 3.90) and behaviours (OR range = 3.39 to 6.96) was having experienced physical or psychological abuse.
-Having had COVID-19 and financial worries were also associated with increased likelihood of both outcomes.
+The largest specific adversity contributing to increases in both outcomes was having experienced physical or psychological abuse.
+Financial worries increased the likelihood of both outcomes in most age groups, whilst having had COVID-19 increased the likelihood of both outcomes in young (18-29 years) and middle-aged (45-59 years) adults.